jgeumlek/WiimoteGlue/README.md

 to see all device names, and the "1" can be replaced by "2","3", or "4" to affect the other slots instead.

 Note that each mode still has exactly one control mapping, regardless of whether the devices are mapped to a fake keyboard or fake gamepad.
+Since the fake keyboard ignores gamepad events and gamepads ignore keyboard events, one device can't simultaneously send keyboard/mouse and gamepad events.

 ###How do I connect a wiimote?